nickluong-dev/Excel-Instruction-Guide/docs/macros/macros.md

 ## Pre-requisites

-Before moving forward, make sure you have the [data set](https://drive.google.com/drive/folders/1MX3XusQiBKHx3X8Kf6P3lRY2Q1pZcjB9?usp=sharing) provided from the Before You Start section.
+Before moving forward, make sure you have the [data set](https://drive.google.com/drive/folders/1MX3XusQiBKHx3X8Kf6P3lRY2Q1pZcjB9?usp=sharing) provided here.
 In the following examples, we will be recording a macro that orders the students in the Student Data.xlsx file by their name and highlighting any field where the tuition is over a certain threshold.

 ## Instructions